 “I consider it a real privilege to be involved in helping families cope with cancer,” says Dr. Hyde.
 “Multiple members of my family have been affected by cancer and I understand the toll it can take, emotionally and physically.
 For me the fight against cancer is a very personal one.”

-After earning a medical degree from the University of California, Los Angeles (UCLA) School of Medicine, where he was elected to the prestigious Alpha-Omega-Alpha honor society, Dr. Hyde completed an internal medicine internship at University of Utah-affiliated hospitals.
-He then completed a radiation oncology residency at UCLA, where he was honored to serve as Chief Resident of UCLA Radiation Oncology.
+After earning a medical degree from the University of California, Los Angeles (UCLA) School of Medicine, where he was elected to the prestigious Alpha-Omega-Alpha honor society, Dr. Hyde completed an internship in Internal Medicine at University of Utah-affiliated hospitals.
+He then completed a residency in Radiation Oncology at UCLA, where he served as Chief Resident of UCLA Radiation Oncology.